Luther-Emery liquid and dominant singlet superconductivity in the hole-doped Haldane spin-1 chain: Introduction

-More recently, orbitally degenerate two-orbital Hubbard-Kanamori chains with full inter- and intraorbital electron-electron interactions have been found computationally to have robust spin-singlet pairing tendencies at intermediate Hubbard repulsion \cite{PhysRevB.96.024520, Patel2020}.
+More recently, orbitally degenerate two-orbital Hubbard-Kanamori chains with full inter- and intraorbital electron-electron interactions have been found to display qualitative tendencies towards spin-singlet hole pair formation at intermediate Hubbard repulsion \cite{PhysRevB.96.024520, Patel2020}.
 In the following we will refer to this system, illustrated in Figure~\ref{fig:overview}, as the two-orbital Hubbard chain (TOHC).
-It is a remarkable system, with deep connections with the Haldane spin chain.
+It is a remarkable system, with obvious deep connections with the paradigmatic Haldane spin chain.
 At half-filling, its entanglement spectrum \cite{PhysRevLett.101.010504} and string order parameter suggest a transition from a topologically trivial state at $U=0$ to the Haldane phase at relatively weak $U$ \cite{Patel2020, Jazdzewska2023}.
-In addition, an orbital resonating valence-bond (ORVB) state was introduced to explain the emergence of singlet superconductivity in the system \cite{Patel2020}.
+The presence of edge states was also demonstrated \cite{Jazdzewska2023}, highlighting that our system is a rare example of a correlated topological state.
+In addition, an orbital resonating valence-bond (ORVB) state was introduced to explain the precursors of singlet superconductivity in the system \cite{Patel2020}.
 This state is a linear superposition of the Affleck-Kennedy-Lieb-Tasaki (AKLT) valence-bond states familiar from the generalized spin-1 chain problem including biquadratic terms \cite{PhysRevLett.59.799}, and provides a liquid background of preformed singlets, as compared to the more rigid background of rung singlets in the two-leg ladders.
-Upon hole doping, effective singlet hole pairing occurs, explaining the emergence of superconductivity; see Fig.~\ref{fig:overview}\textbf{c}.
+Upon hole doping, effective singlet hole pairing is expected; see Fig.~\ref{fig:overview}(c).
 Intuitively this occurs because upon hole doping the system tries to minimize the number of preformed spin-1/2 singlets which are broken by doping, thus effectively inducing the binding of pairs of holes.
 Extending the analogy to Haldane chain physics even further, it was found that an easy-plane anisotropy term can drive the system into a topologically trivial triplet pairing regime \cite{Jiang2018, Patel2020}.
+These prior results strongly suggest, but do not prove, that superconductivity indeed dominates.